hexadecimalH/cicada-docs/_docs/application/first-application.md

 }
 ```

-As you may notice inside "autoload" property we have another "psr-4" property which is the holder of our namespaces, each namespace have its own root folder within the project root folder, from where it will develop namespace tree.
-Composer let us create as many namespaces as we need.
-In this case we have defined "DemoNamespace" which root is "src/" folder in our project directory, also "DemoTestNamespace" is namespace which we will later use for creating and runing Tests and its root folder is "tests/" folder.
+As you may notice, inside "autoload" property we have another "psr-4" property, which is the holder of our namespaces.
+Each namespace has its own root folder within the project root folder, from where it will develop namespace tree.
+The composer lets us create as many namespaces as we need.
+In this case, we have defined "DemoNamespace" which root folder is "src/" in our project directory.
+We also have defined "DemoTestNamespace" a namespace which we will later use for creating and running Tests and its root folder is "tests/".

 ## Project Directory Structure

-Keeping project Directory well organized help us to be more productive.
-Hereby I present you directory structure of my choice, the point here is represent how environment can be organised
+Keeping project Directory well-organized,it helps us to be more productive.
+Hereby, I present you the directory structure of my choice.
+The main point here is to represent the way environment can be organized.

 ```
 +-- project/